With more businesses going online, customers’ inboxes buzz non-stop with marketing emails that may not get opened, especially during the Holidays.

 Customers opt into your SMS program by texting a keyword to your short code.

-For example, a restaurant might use an SMS short code to send text message promotions to its customers with the SMS keyword “FOOD.”
+For example, a restaurant might use an SMS short code number to send text message promotions to its customers with the SMS keyword “FOOD.”

-"Text MEAL to 86750 to stay updated on our latest Easter food deals."
+"Text FOOD to 55555 to receive exclusive promotions from our restaurant." or "Text MEAL to 86750 to stay updated on our latest Easter food deals."

 Using a memorable short code like the example above helps you to build trust with customers and prospects.